Tips for dealing with feeling and being sick

 Feeling and being sick can be a symptom of pancreatic cancer, or a side effect of some treatments.
 There are ways to manage sickness.

 Read all of our diet tips

-- Nausea is often worse when the stomach’s empty – even eating a little dry toast may help.
+- Nausea is often worse when the stomach is empty.
+Even eating a little dry toast may help.

-- Try eating plain foods, for example, toast, bread and biscuits.
+- Try plain foods, for example, toast, plain rice or biscuits.

 - Try eating cold foods, which smell less than hot food.

 - Try getting some fresh air before a meal.
 If the weather is good, eat outside, or eat by an open window.